Optimizing Age-of-Information in Adversarial and Stochastic Environments: AoI Minimization in Stochastic Environments

-\textsc{Case II: Identical Users with i.i.d. uniform mobility} In the case of i.i.d. uniform mobility, the users move to any one of the $M$ Base Stations independently and uniformly at random.
-This model is appropriate for high-speed users.
-We start from the drift upper bound given in equation \eqref{drift_mob}.
-Note that, given the age vector $\bm{h}(t)$, with i.i.d. uniform mobility, the r.v.s $Z_j(t)$'s are identically distributed.
+In the case of i.i.d. uniform mobility, the users move to any one of the $M$ Base Stations chosen uniformly at random independent of everything else.
+We begin our analysis from the drift upper bound given in equation \eqref{drift_mob}.
+Note that, given the age vector $\bm{h}(t)$, under this mobility model, the r.v.s $Z_j(t)$'s are identically distributed.
 Hence,